 zigbee-on-host

-ZigBee on Host
+Zigbee on Host

 Version CI CodeQL

-Open Source ZigBee stack designed to run on a host and communicate with a radio co-processor (RCP).
+Open Source Zigbee stack designed to run on a host and communicate with a radio co-processor (RCP).

 Current implementation aims for compatibility with OpenThread RCP firmware.
 That base provides compatibility with any chip manufacturer that supports it (Silabs, TI, etc.) with the only requirements being proper implementation of the STREAM_RAW mechanism of the Spinel protocol (which allows to send raw 802.15.4 frames, including...
-ZigBee!) and hardware MAC ACKing.
+Zigbee!) and hardware MAC ACKing.

-This library can also serve as a base for pentesting ZigBee networks thanks to the ability to easily craft various payloads at any layer of the specification and send them through the raw stream using any network parameters.
+This library can also serve as a base for pentesting Zigbee networks thanks to the ability to easily craft various payloads at any layer of the specification and send them through the raw stream using any network parameters.

 Important